tigersizer/cluster-test/cluster-test-04Customization.md

 See the [official documentation](https://zookeeper.apache.org/doc/r3.6.0/zookeeperAdmin.html#sc_adminserver) for how to use it.

-It is web-based, so open a browser (FireFix comes installed) and bookmark:
+It is web-based, so open a browser (Firefox comes installed) and bookmark:
 - http://zoo1.cluster.test:8081/commands
 - http://zoo2.cluster.test:8081/commands
 - http://zoo3.cluster.test:8081/commands

-Note that the port is configured in cluster.dev/stackX/conf/zookeeper.conf as "admin.serverPort" and exposed in the zooup "docker run" command.
+Note that the port is configured in cluster-test/stackX/conf/zookeeper.conf as "admin.serverPort" and exposed in the zooup "docker run" command.

 #### prettyZoo